Thinking about cities for a winter break in Europe?

 8. Wine.
 Whether for the most known Port and the related Port Cellars or for all the other types of wonderful wine you can find here, imagine just how much you can try and learn about wine while all cozy inside.

-9. If you decide to travel during December, you can already experience the Christmas feeling: the Christmas decorations go up at the end of November and there will be small markets, a large Christmas tree, usually 2 ice skating rinks, different workshops, and much more.
+9. If you decide to travel during December or January, you will experience the Christmas feeling: the Christmas decorations go up at the end of November and there will be small markets, a large Christmas tree, usually 2 ice skating rinks, different workshops, and much more.
 We have also put together 9 foodie tips to celebrate Christmas Holidays in Porto.

 Tickets to Porto already bought?